 But it went over well!
 People laughed at the funny bits, made noises of commiseration at the personal bits, and just generally seemed to enjoy the excerpt.
 And so, I figured I’d share it with you guys too!

-FALLEN STARLET is my and James Loke Hale’s (writing as Sam Schooler) entry into the upcoming ROSE & THORNS multiauthor F/F romance series.
+FALLEN STARLET is my and Sam Schooler’s entry into the upcoming ROSE & THORNS multiauthor F/F romance series.
 It’s all about two young actresses, both exploited by the same sleazy director, who rather than competing with one another for his favour, team up to take him down.
 And then they kiss. 😉

 And so, without further ado, onto the excerpt!